-Learn how to use rhubarb: how to clean it, store it, and preserve it.
+Learn what to do with rhubarb: how to clean it, store it, and preserve it.
 And how to use it in cooking and baking.
 Lots of rhubarb recipes, either sweet or savory; this plant is incredibly delicious and versatile.

 What is rhubarb?